Jack Walker, Department Chair

 Bachelor of Science in Geomatics, Geographic Information Systems (GIS) Option

 Geographic Information Systems (GIS) is a systematic approach to the management, analysis, and display of geographic information.
 Management of such information requires application of advanced RDBMS techniques, the ability to see a project through to completion requires fundamental project management skills as well.
 The analysis of geodata sets is predicated on a firm understanding of spatial reference/coordinate systems, topological relationships, and statistical methods.
 Techniques for displaying geographic information take various forms such as maps, geographic datasets, and data models.
 Students graduating from this course of study will understand how to manipulate geographically based data in order to solve geospatial problems and how to use and create online resources to effectively communicate their results.

 Students learn in a project-based environment to manage the flow of data through the project in terms of data acquisition, processing, analysis, and presentation.
 Within the GIS option, students are able to select individual areas of focus based on independent study and/or online courses.

-The list of opportunities for students in the field of GIS has been, and is continuing to show substantial growth.
+The list of opportunities for students in the field of GIS is continuing to show substantial growth.
 As our society becomes more data centered, the importance of understanding the spatial location of this data and its spatial relationship to other data is becoming increasingly apparent.
 Understanding such geospatial relationships is fundamental to areas such as health care, land records management, transportation modeling, environmental engineering/science, and urban planning, to name only a few.
 Local, state, and federal agencies are embracing GIS more each year as these agencies realize that GIS is the appropriate tool to solve long-standing geospatial problems.
 Private industry is also embracing GIS since it can be used to streamline delivery and/or response routes.
 Both private and public entities have also realized that GIS provides an excellent decision support framework structure.